Sera1959/NLineTester/README.md

 Scripts for testing that a NLine works or not.
 Currently in C# and Python.

 I made them as some people host line-testing websites and reject to share their source code.
-With those scripts you can program your own testing website/software and be sure that nobody steals your lines :)
+With those scripts you can program your own testing website/software and **be sure that nobody steals your lines** :)

+Check this repository for a Cline (CCcam) tester: https://github.com/DaggerES/CLineTester

+Please, share your code!!!!

+---

 Links that helped me to do it: